 Cash for Clunkers legislation became a part of a larger supplement funding bill in the senate.
 A point of order was raised by the dissenting senators under rule 28, which proscribed any additional provisions that were not originally part of the bill that was passed by the House onto conference report.

 However, due to 60 votes, the rule was overridden and last-minute changes were made to the bill.
 According to the changes, the bill was no longer to be funded by the stimulus package, rather, it was to be funded by deficit spending.
 Some senators like Sam Brownback were not very comfortable with this last-minute change.
 In the Senate, the larger funding bill passed by a 91-5 vote.

 In 2009, the Supplementary Appropriation Act was signed into law and it became functional.
-Consumer Assistance to Recycle and Save Program (C.A.R.S.) became title XIII and the program received initial funding of one billion dollars from the US government.
-The estimated cost of the program I four billion dollars and was meant to last for one month.
+Consumer Assistance to Recycle and Save Program (C.A.R.S.) became title XIII, and the program received initial funding of one billion dollars from the US government.
+The estimated cost of the program was four billion dollars and was meant to last for one month.

-Just before the start of the C.A.R.S program, the United States Environmental Protection (EPA) reviewed some of the estimates for its mileage and made some changes (The USA Today).
+Just before the start of the Car Allowance Rebate System program, the United States Environmental Protection (EPA) reviewed some of the estimates for its mileage and made some changes (The USA Today).
 The revision made some cars ineligible for the CARS program.
-A good example is the Dodge Grand Caravan, which has a four-cylinder engine with a mileage of 19mpg.
-Nonetheless, other versions of this model like the V6 3.3 and 3.8-liter engines with an EPA mileage of 18mpg are eligible for this program.
-Below is a list of other cars that are not eligible for the program:
+A good example is the Dodge Grand Caravan, which has a four-cylinder engine with a mileage of 19 mpg.
+Nonetheless, other versions of this model like the V6 3.3 and 3.8-liter engines with an EPA mileage of 18 mpg are eligible for this program.
+Below is a list of other cars that were not eligible for the Cash for Clunkers program:

 List of 10 Ineligible Cars For The C.A.R.S